Software-Engineering-Group-UP/RSE-UP/_sources/chapters/git_advanced.md

 and mark comments as out of date if the author of the pull request updates the code that the comment is attached to.
 Complex changes can go through several rounds of review and revision before being merged, which makes pull requests the review system we all wish journals actually had.

-To see this in action, suppose Sami wants to add their email address to `README.md`.
-They create a new branch and switch to it:
+To see this in action, suppose you want to add your email address to the `README.md`.
+You create a new branch and switch to it:

 ```bash
 $ git checkout -b adding-email